cyberbotics/webots-doc/guide/starting-webots-remotely-ssh.md

 ```
 $ ssh myname@computerB.org
 $ export DISPLAY=:0.0
-$ webots --mode=fast --stdout --stderr myworld.wbt ampgt out.txt amp
+$ webots --mode=fast --stdout --stderr myworld.wbt &> out.txt &
 $ exit
 ```

-The ampgt sign redirects into a text file the output that would otherwise appear in the `ssh` terminal.
-The amp sign starts Webots as a background job: so the user can safely exit the `ssh` session, while Webots keeps running.
+The &> sign redirects into a text file the output that would otherwise appear in the `ssh` terminal.
+The & sign starts Webots as a background job: so the user can safely exit the `ssh` session, while Webots keeps running.

 In this case the decision to terminate the job is usually made in the Supervisor code according to simulation specific criteria.
 The